kujaku11/mt_metadata/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-MTH5 could always use more documentation, whether as part of the
+mt_metadata could always use more documentation, whether as part of the
-official MTH5 docs, in docstrings, or even on the web in blog posts,
+official mt_metadata docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/kujaku11/mth5/issues.
+The best way to send feedback is to file an issue at https://github.com/kujaku11/mt_metadata/issues.

 If you are proposing a feature: